chav0028/FolkloreOfCuzcatlan/README.md

 # Folklore Of Cuzcatlan

-Assigment made for GAM1520-Rapid Prototyping course at Algonquin College Game Development program, made using ActionScript 3 and the Flixel Library.
+Assignment made for GAM1520-Rapid Prototyping course at Algonquin College Game Development program, made using ActionScript 3 and the Flixel Library.

 ___________________________________________________